danielagarciacobos4/PacBio_GenomeAssembly_annotation/active_notes.md

 - Busco analysis to check for completeness of the genome.
 Quality check of the assembly
 - *Merqury (I have not done this yet).
 Quality check of the assembly*

-# Annotation
+# 2. Annotation:

-- Earl Grey: soft masking of the genome.
+Earl Grey: soft masking of the genome.
 This is a needed step for genome annotation (actually I believe this is the first step of genome annotation, but I have to check and confirm this statement).

-## Rna Seq data

 I have obtained RNA seq data from Illumina of two tissue samples: liver and kidney.
 Unfortunately, these samples are not from the same individual I used for the PacBio genome.
 However, it is an individual from the same species (*Helicops angulatus*) and same population (Orinoquian region - Meta, Colombia).